Covid-19 testing and accessing campus

-- Week commencing 12 April: Monday, Wednesday and Friday between 9am and 1pm
+- Monday, Wednesday and Friday between 8.30am and 1pm for drop-in testing - no need to book

-Please note, in line with Government advice, from 1 February any student accessing campus for face-to-face teaching or to access study space, and any staff member with permission to access campus, should be tested twice weekly, using the bookable link to reserve a slot.
+Please note, in line with Government advice, from 1 February any student accessing campus for face-to-face teaching or to access study space, and any staff member with permission to access campus, should be tested twice weekly.

 Testing plans for asymptomatic students